 - Don't Log Any Requests—Disables all logging.
 If you select this option, most reporting for identities with this policy will not be helpful as nothing is logged to report on.

 Umbrella logs are CSV formatted, compressed (gzip), and saved every ten minutes.
 For more information, see Log Formats and Versioning.

 When you create a policy, activity logs are by default saved to the North America – California, US location of Umbrella's data warehouse.
 You can change the location of the data warehouse to Europe at any time.

 You can also optionally configure logging so that logs are also stored to an Amazon S3 bucket—either your own or one managed by Cisco.

 Cisco Umbrella's data warehouse is the virtual location where your instance of Umbrella stores its event data logs.
 By default, Umbrella saves your event data logs to Cisco's California location; however, you can change the location of the data warehouse from North America to Europe at any time.
-For more information, see Change the Location of Your Activity Logs.
+For more information, see Change the Location of Event Data Logs.

 As well as storing logs to one of its data warehouses, Umbrella has the ability to store logs to an Amazon S3 bucket.

-By having your logs uploaded to an S3 bucket, you can then automatically download logs so that you can keep them in perpetuity in backup storage outside of Umbrella's data warehouse storage system.
-Saving to an S3 bucket also gives gives you the ability to ingest logs through your SIEM or other security tool to determine.
+By having your logs uploaded to an S3 bucket, you can then automatically download logs so that you can keep them perpetually in backup storage outside of Umbrella's data warehouse storage system.
+Saving to an S3 bucket also gives you the ability to ingest logs through your SIEM or other security tool.
 This can help you determine if any security events in your Umbrella logs coincide with events in other security tools.

 Umbrella Amazon S3 options: